lennardwagner/in_prove_decision_tree/README.md

 - Node.js v20.10.0

-Navigate to the project folder and install all dependencies from the `package.json` by running:
+Clone this repository then navigate to the project folder and install all dependencies from the `package.json` by running:

 ```sh